mitchellnau/CS430Project5/README.md

-This program was made by Mitchell Hewitt for CS430 Computer Graphics (Section 1), Project 5 - Image Viewer, in Fall 2016 This program reads in an input P3 .ppm file.
+This program was made by Mitchell Hewitt for CS430 Computer Graphics (Section 1), Project 5 - Image Viewer, in Fall 2016 It is an extension of the demo.c file by Dr. James Palmer at https://bitbucket.org/jdpalmer/gles2-starter-kit This program reads in an input P3 .ppm file.
 It stores the image's data and maps that image data to two triangles made of four vertices.
 These two textured triangles are rendered, and the rendered triangles may be modified based on keyboard input.